arjun-menon/pypage/ReadMe.rst

 - Support '=' assignment in single-line code tags

+- while loops: 2 sec+ loops should just issue a warning

 - (Maybe) Provide Jinja2-like filter (|) by overloading the bitwise OR operator (if possible).